AdibZikrii/AdibZikrii/README.md

 * ⚡  Remember that Allah is always with us!

-* ⚡  Remember that Allah is always with us!
+* Project:
-* * ⚡  Remember that Allah is always with us!
+* ⭐ Programming Technique 1

-⭐ Programming Technique 1
+* ⭐ Technology and Information System
-⭐ Technology and Information System
+* ⭐ Digital Logic
-⭐ Digital Logic
+* ⭐ Discrete Structre

-⭐ Discrete Structre
+*

 ### Skills